-For example, the player might tell the GM that he wants his character to climb a rough stone wall.
-The GM may decide that this is a task that any half-decent adventurer can complete with ease and announce that the character scales the wall without a hitch.
-However, where dramatically appropriate, the GM may call for a dice roll to gauge the character's climbing ability.
-If the character was being pursued by a savage hound the GM might assign the climb a difficulty of 9 (standard); if it's also dark and raining perhaps the DN should be 11 (challenging); furthermore if the character is suffering from a wound to the shoulder the climb might have DN of 13 or more.
+For example, the player might tell the referee that he wants his character to climb a rough stone wall.
+The referee may decide that this is a task that any half-decent adventurer can complete with ease and announce that the character scales the wall without a hitch.
+However, where dramatically appropriate, the referee may call for a dice roll to gauge the character's climbing ability.
+If the character was being pursued by a savage hound the referee might assign the climb a difficulty of 9 (standard); if it's also dark and raining perhaps the DN should be 11 (challenging); furthermore if the character is suffering from a wound to the shoulder the climb might have DN of 13 or more.

 Another way of looking at task resolution is to assign a DN based on the best possible circumstance and apply penalties to the player's dice roll for less than optimal conditions.
-In the case of climbing a vine-covered tree the GM might assign a difficulty of 6 (easy) but apply a penalty of -1 to the player's dice roll for each factor which may influence the outcome - such as torrential rain (-1); carrying a heavy load (-1); suffering from heat stroke (-1) and so on...
-The net result will be the same as applying a higher difficulty number.
+In the case of climbing a vine-covered tree the referee might assign a difficulty of 6 (easy) but apply a penalty of -1 to the player's dice roll for each factor which may influence the outcome - such as torrential rain (-1); carrying a heavy load (-1); suffering from heat stroke (-1) and so on...
+The net result will be the same as applying a higher difficulty number but the process might seem more logical.